cfdrake/rudiments/README.md

 ## Installation

+From the Maiden Project Manager (http://norns.local)

-[Download latest release](https://github.com/cfdrake/rudiments/archive/master.zip) and copy files into `~/dust/code/rudiments`.
+Or [Download latest release](https://github.com/cfdrake/rudiments/archive/master.zip) and copy files into `~/dust/code/rudiments`.

 Or use Git: